 Can Xylowatt propose turnkey projects out of Belgium ?

 Yes !
-While Xylowatt have been continuously optimising its core technology, the company has also built strong relationships with major industrial players in order to be able to propose turnkey solutions worldwide.
-Thanks to our key partnerships and our industrial shareholders, Xylowatt acts as your partner; providing NOTAR® gasifier but also coordinating multiple competencies supplied by experts.
+While Xylowatt has been continuously optimising its core technology, the company has also built strong relationships with major industrial players and now proposes turnkey solutions worldwide.
+Thanks to our key partnerships and our industrial shareholders, we act as your partner; providing NOTAR® gasifier but also coordinating multiple competencies supplied by experts.

 Can I represent Xylowatt on my territory ?

 Xylowatt works with a network of qualified agents and commercial partners with experience in waste and energy sectors.
 Xylowatt is always happy to discuss further possibilities on new territories.
 Developing projects in your area?
 Contact us.